SumoLogic/sumologic-content/CloudSOAR/Integrations/Automation-Tools/README.md

 ### Build Signal Output Break Lines
 - This is the same as the Build Signal Output, but replaces break lines with new lines and properly escapes special characters to be used in a JSON value.

+### Build Signal Output Break Lines Format Options
+- This action combines the Build Signal Output Break Lines and Build Signal Output Raw Break Lines (email) into one action.
+The action asks which format you would like the output to be in (either linebreak or HTML).

 ### Check Internal IP
 - Allows an input of an IP or IP range to check weather it is internal or an external IP.
 Allows for additional user-provided IP's or ranges that should be classify as internal.